avelaga/inside-skoop-ios/README.md

 Settings | Screen to sign up as new user, login, logout and toggle dark mode Search | UI to add search criteria for courses
-New posts | Allows users to write new posts to a particular class
+New posts | Allows users to write new posts to a particular class Drafts | Allows users to save drafts of new reviews on the device to finish later

 ### Fun fact:
 - I'm hosting the backend on a raspberry pi that's sitting at my desk :D